-As most people tend to lead a busy life, ‘grabbing’ an unhealthy breakfast or missing breakfast altogether is more likely to occur due to having a hectic schedule with work and family commitments.
+As most people tend to lead a busy life, grabbing an unhealthy breakfast or missing breakfast altogether is more likely to occur due to having a hectic schedule with work and family commitments.

-As the body is in a starvation mode due to the body experiencing a long period without food (calories) until breakfast is consumed, this delay causes depleted levels of glucose and energy in the body.
+As the body is in a starvation mode due to experiencing a long period without food (calories) until breakfast is consumed, this delay causes depleted levels of glucose and energy in the body.
 Replenishing energy by eating a nutritionally balanced breakfast will provide the necessary glucose and calories required by the body and the mind, reducing the symptoms of tiredness and poor concentration levels.

-Nutritionally Balanced Breakfast Options:
+Nutritionally Balanced Breakfast Options

 High fibre foods also increases the levels of satiety (feeling of fullness) and reduces the urge of consuming extra calories compared to foods which have a high glyacemic content eg; cornflakes, white bread options (toast, crumpets) or biscuits (made with white flour).
 Fibre will also reduce the risk of high blood pressure, heart disease and cancer.

 To enhance the iron availability in the body include vitamin C in your diet by drinking fruit juice or adding fruit to your cereal (berries, kiwi, dried fruit).
-This is particular beneficial for those who practice a vegetarian diet or a vegan diet due to restricting red meat, this food is an excellent source of iron.
+This is particular beneficial for those who practice a vegetarian or a vegan diet due to restricting red meat, this food is an excellent source of iron.

 The calcium from milk or yoghurt added to cereal is beneficial to the bones as it will reduce the risk of osteoporosis due to the calcium content in these foods which assists in strengthening the bones.
 Choosing low fat milk and low fat yoghurt will assist in maintaining good cholesterol levels in the body which can aid weight management, reduce the risk of high blood pressure and reduce the risk of heart related diseases.

-Breakfast Prior to Exercise:
+Breakfast Prior to Exercise

 If you can tolerate high fibre foods, choose porridge or wholegrain toast with some protein for example; porridge with low fat natural yoghurt or low fat milk and nuts and seeds or wholegrain toast with low fat cheese or a poached or a boiled egg.
 These are nutritionally balanced foods prior to exercise as they provide a type of carbohydrate which slowly releases energy and fibre and protein to enhance satiety levels.

-Breakfast after Exercise:
+Breakfast after Exercise

 There are not normally any issues with the choice of food if you eat breakfast after exercise as there is not the same stress on the body.
 It is beneficial to consume a breakfast that contains protein and carbohydrate to refuel the glucose in the muscles lost through exercise and protein to help with repairing the muscles and reducing the onset of fatigue.

-Breakfast on Race Day:
+Breakfast on Race Day

 On race day it is critical that you do not introduce any foods which are different from the norm as your body will have adapted to what it can and cannot tolerate.
 For some consuming high fibre foods can cause gut stress and will have a negative impact on your sporting performance from a physical and psychological perspective, therefore these foods should be avoided.

-It is important to eat breakfast at least 2 hours before exercise to allow the body to digest and absorb breakfast and prevent gut stress which is more likely to occur on race day due to nerves and increased adrenaline levels prior to the event.
+It is important to eat breakfast at least 2 hours before exercise to allow the body to digest and absorb it and to prevent gut stress which is more likely to occur on race day due to nerves and increased adrenaline levels prior to the event.